Best daily deals

 The best headphones: Notable mentions

-• AKG K371 ($176 at Amazon): This pair of headphones sounds excellent for what it is and provides a really good double-life as a dependable studio monitor.
+• AKG K371 ($176 at Amazon): These headphones sound excellent and provide a really good double-life as dependable studio monitors.
 Sure, these are wired cans with a rather cumbersome cable.
 But if you’re listening at home, mixing a track, or working at the coffee shop, these are the headphones you want.

 • Audio-Technica ATH-M50xBT2($198 at Amazon): Enthusiasts sing the praises of the original ATH-50x for its rugged build and reliable performance.
 The second-generation Bluetooth version carries over everything we love about the tried-and-true wired model with LDAC support and excellent battery life.
 At under $200, this is a solid headset.